Deep Brain Stimulation

 How long do the batteries last?

-The expected life span of a stimulator battery at a typical voltage is about four years.
+The expected life span of a deep brain stimulator (DBS) battery at a typical voltage is about four years.
 At a very high voltage, the battery may need to be replaced after a year; at a very low voltage, perhaps up to seven years.
-Replacing a battery can be done under general or local anaesthetic as an out patient procedure.
-Rechargeable batteries are now available, and DBS technology is evolving quickly with a focus on innovations to strengthen battery performance and reduce the need for battery replacements.
+Replacing a battery can be done under general or local anaesthesia as an outpatient procedure.
+Rechargeable batteries are now available and DBS technology is evolving quickly with a focus on innovations to strengthen battery performance and reduce the need for battery replacements.

-Having DBS is a life-long commitment that requires ongoing management.
-Maintenance may include battery changes (which consist of out-patient surgery) and ongoing programming adjustments.
-Hardware problems may occur.
-Rarely, individuals develop new movement disorder symptoms associated with the stimulation.
-Individuals with DBS must be mindful of situations that can interfere with the functioning of the DBS hardware, such as exposure to magnetic fields this includes certain medical MRI imaging (magnetic resonance imaging) methods.
-There may be restrictions in terms of certain activities, such as extreme or contact sports that could damage the implanted hardware.
+Having deep brain stimulation (DBS) is a life-long commitment that requires ongoing management.
+Maintenance may include battery changes (which consist of outpatient surgery) and ongoing adjustments to the stimulator settings.
+Device problems may occur.
+The most common device problem is lead breakage which is reported in 4% of cases, but this occurs less frequently with newer devices.
+Rarely, individuals develop new movement disorder symptoms associated with the neurostimulation.
+Individuals with DBS must be mindful of situations that can interfere with the functioning of the DBS devices.
+This includes certain medical MRI imaging (magnetic resonance imaging), diathermy therapies (shortwave, microwave, and ultrasound) security metal detectors and security wands.
+There may be restrictions on certain activities, such as contact sports that could damage the implanted medical device.
+Individuals with DBS carry a medical device card that indicates they have an implanted medical device and provides safety information from the manufacturer and doctor contact information.

 How do I get referred for DBS?

-If you are considering DBS, or have had the procedure done and wish to make contact with others who have also undergone DBS surgery Dystonia Ireland can provide further information.
+If you are considering Deep Brain Stimulation (DBS) surgery or have already had the procedure and would like to make contact with others who have experienced (DBS) surgery, Dystonia Ireland can offer additional support and information.